spyros-briakos/AI-Research-Assessment-TextNormalization-SongSimilarity/README.md

   - In total, I spent **4 days** for both assessments until delivery, considering a **1-week deadline**.

 - **Cost**:
-  - The cost for utilizing OpenAI's models for text normalization (in terms of API calls) amounted to approximately **$2**.
+  - The cost of utilizing OpenAI's models for text normalization (in terms of API calls) amounted to approximately **$2**.